modxcms/mab-recommendations/proposed/low-battery.md

 _Note: This recommendation is a DRAFT for consideration of the MODX Advisory&nbsp;Board._

-The MODX Advisory Board recommends the Manager Interface respond to battery level for the first non&ndash;ExtJS Manager.
+The MODX Advisory Board recommends the Manager Interface respond to battery level for the first non&ndash;ExtJS&nbsp;Manager.

 **Editor: JP de Vries**
 **First published draft: Nov 19, 2016**